Latest COVID-19 updates and school response information

 Please refer to the SA Health website for further requirements regarding close contacts.
 The attached infographic will also be a helpful reference guide.

-- Required for students in Years 7 to 12
+- for students in Years 3 to 12 while indoors.

 Exemptions continue to apply for students or staff who have a medical condition, such as problems with their breathing, a serious skin condition on the face, a disability, or a mental health condition.